gd-programming/gd.docs/docs/endpoints/submitGJUserInfo.md

 # submitGJUserInfo.php

-Submits level completion data for use in restoreGJItems.php
+Submits level completion data, probably for use in restoreGJItems.php.
+The game sends to this endpoint if updateGJUserScore22.php returns `-9`.

 ## Parameters